 Welcome to “What’s Good,” a column where we break down what’s soothing, distracting, or just plain good in the streaming world with a “rooting for everybody Black” energy.

 What’s Good?
-The Sex Lives of College Girls (which is yet to get a UK air date), co-created, co-written and produced by Mindy Kaling, about four freshman roommates at Essex College in Vermont, USA who are navigating the freedom that comes with post-secondary school, and the responsibility.
+The Sex Lives of College Girls on Binge, co-created, co-written and produced by Mindy Kaling, about four freshman roommates at Essex College in Vermont who are navigating the freedom that comes with post-secondary school, and the responsibility.
 I don’t know how she does it, but every single one of Kaling’s shows has a chokehold on me.
-No one flips rom-com tropes on their head or gives us messy, complex, sometimes-infuriating-but-always-endearing leading ladies of colour quite like Kaling.
+No one flips rom-com tropes on their head or gives us messy, complex, sometimes-infuriating-but-always-endearing leading ladies of color quite like Kaling.
 But of all of her previous offerings (The Mindy Project, Four Weddings And A Funeral, Never Have I Ever), The Sex Lives of College Girls may just be my favourite — mainly because of its Black girl characters.
 That’s high praise.

 Who It’s Good For: If you have an affinity for Kaling’s specific rom-com TV cadence — raunchy jokes (delivered by women, what a concept!), swoon-worthy albeit awkward flirting, smart and subversive commentary that’s never preachy — this show is for you.
 If you like a good ensemble cast, The Sex Lives of College Girls stars four women who have better chemistry with each other than most leads of romantic movies of the past decade.
 There’s Pauline Chalamet (yes, Timotheé’s sister) as Kimberly, the doe-eyed small-town girl from Arizona, and Reneé Rapp as Leighton, a rich, uptight legacy student who, like many college kids, is still reckoning with her sexuality.
 Amrit Kaur is relatable and chaotic as Bela, an aspiring comedy writer who is as horny as she is hysterical.
 And finally, Alyah Chanelle Scott rounds out the cast as Whitney, the overachieving soccer star and daughter of a senator who is also having an affair with her coach.